How to Stop Dog Aggression

 - Frantic tail wagging

-While aggression can't be fixed overnight, there are some steps you can take to curb dog aggression.
+While aggression can't be fixed overnight, there are some dog aggression tips you can use to curb that behavior.
 In the meantime, you can utilize an indoor pet potty like DoggieLawn while you're training your dog to be less aggressive around others!

 Jiri Vaclavek via Shutterstock